In this guide:

 Insurance companies usually negotiate discounted rates with providers.
 If you buy group insurance coverage, you and your employees will benefit from those lower rates.
 For example, if an employee has a $1,000 medical procedure, an insurance company might have negotiated a 50 percent discount with that provider and would only pay $500 for the claim.
 As a self-funded employer, you or your TPA can negotiate prices with providers, but you might not be able to get the same discounts that an insurance company can negotiate.
 This might increase your overall costs.

-You will be responsible for ensuring your health plan complies with all applicable provisions of the Employee Retirement Income Security Act, Health Insurance Portability and Accountability Act, Affordable Care Act, and other federal laws.
+You will be responsible for making sure your health plan follows the Employee Retirement Income Security Act, Health Insurance Portability and Accountability Act, Affordable Care Act, and other federal laws.